avanthikasreejith8923-a11y/LegalLite/README.md

 - Risk Detection — Automatically identifies hidden penalties, auto-renewal clauses, unfair termination conditions, vague payment terms and one-sided conditions.
 - Multilingual Translation — Explains your document in Malayalam, Hindi, Tamil, Telugu, Kannada, Bengali, French and Arabic.
 - Voice Output — Reads the summary aloud in your chosen language using AI text-to-speech.
 - AI Document Chatbot — Ask any question about your document and get answers grounded in the actual document content.
-Built on a RAG pipeline using FAISS and sentence-transformers.
+Built on a hybrid RAG pipeline combining FAISS semantic search and BM25 keyword search.

 ---